OpinionChange2021/opinion_are_made_to_be_changed/README.md

 # Opinions are Made to be Changed: Adoptive Stance Classification

-Code to be released by 1st of January 2022
+All to be released by 1st of January 2022

-1 Longitudinal data collection - Done
+1 Longitudinal data collection

 2 Embeddings